TUJJIEVE/Betrayal-2D-Action-Game/README.md

 both players should be present on screen.

 CONTROLS ::
-Player 1 on keyboard ->
+Player 1 on keyboard ->.
-        to move up =  up arrow key
+        to move up =  up arrow key .
-        to move down = down arrow key
-        to move left = left arrow key
-        to move right =  right arrow key to shoot =
+        to move down = down arrow key. to move left = left arrow key. to move right =  right arrow key. to shoot =
-Player 2 n keyboard ->
+Player 2 n keyboard ->.
-        to move up = w key
+        to move up = w key.
-        to move down = s key
+        to move down = s key.
-        to move left = a key
+        to move left = a key.
-        to move right = r key
+        to move right = r key.
         to shoot =